 After several years of implementation, this evaluation is undertaken with the objective of analysing the economic, social and environmental, and human rights (including labour rights)1 impacts of the implementation of the Agreement and, ultimately, of determining whether there is a need to improve its implementation.
 To support the European Commission's own evaluation of the Agreement, the Directorate-General (DG) for Trade has awarded a contract for the "Ex post evaluation of the implementation of the Trade Agreement between the EU and its Member States and Colombia, Peru and Ecuador" to a consortium led by BKP Economic Advisors (BKP).
 The evaluation is carried out by a team involving experts from BKP, Trade Impact BV, Global Sustainable Solutions, Trinomics, the Universidad del Rosario in Bogota, the Universidad San Francisco in Quito, and the Institute of Peruvian Studies in Lima.
-Work started in late April 2020 and is expected to be completed in May 2021.
+Work started in late April 2020 and is expected to be completed before the end of 2021.

 This interim report provides the preliminary findings of the evaluation after (much of) the data- and document-driven research has been completed, and initial consultations have been held.
 After a short re-cap of the evaluation context (in Part A), Part B is dedicated to the presentation of the findings, with one chapter each dedicated to the various dimensions of impact and analysis, i.e. economic (chapter 5), social (chapter 6), environmental (chapter 7), human rights (chapter 8), and institutional/procedural (chapter 9).
 Part C provides a brief updated on the evaluation progress and in particular the planning for the remainder of the evaluation.
-The annexes provide further details on certain elements of the report.
+The annexes provide further details on certain elements of the report, a summary of the online public consultation results (Annex H), as well as selected case studies (Annex J).2

-An update of the findings based on additional information and data, where available, a systematic summary of stakeholder consultations, as well as some elements of the overall analysis and case studies, along with the responses to the evaluation questions and a comparison of evaluation findings with the findings of the 2009 sustainability impact assess of the Agreement will be provided in the (draft) final report.
+An update of the findings based on additional information and data, where available, a full systematic summary of stakeholder consultations, as well as some elements of the overall analysis and case studies, along with the responses to the evaluation questions and a comparison of evaluation findings with the findings of the 2009 sustainability impact assessment of the Agreement will be provided in the (draft) final report.